mollyim/mollyim-android/README.md

 To support a 100% free and auditable app, Molly comes in two flavors: one with proprietary blobs like Signal and one without.
 They are called Molly and Molly-FOSS, respectively.
 You can install the flavor of your choice at any time, and it will replace any previously installed version.
 The data and settings will be preserved so that you do not have to re-register.

-### UnifiedPush

-[Molly-UP](https://github.com/mollyim/mollyim-android-unifiedpush) is a separate app based on Molly-FOSS.
-It incorporates the ability to receive notifications through a UnifiedPush provider.

-> [!IMPORTANT]
-> Molly-UP **requires** an instance of [mollysocket](https://github.com/mollyim/mollysocket) to work with a UnifiedPush provider.
-This can be done on a machine you control.

-If Molly-UP is set up as a secondary linked device, UnifiedPush notifications will not be available.

 ### Dependency Comparison

 This table lists the current status of the dependencies: